Omwomo/car-rental-frontend/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/bhushan354/Full-Stack-Capstone-Frontend/issues).
+Feel free to check the [issues page](https://github.com/omwomo/car-rental-frontend/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, kindly drop a start ⭐️ for the [repository](git@github.com:bhushan354Full-Stack-Capstone-Frontend.git);
+If you like this project, kindly drop a start ⭐️ for the [repository](git@github.com:omwomo/car-rental-frontend.git);

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to express my heartfelt gratitude to *Microvere* for the invaluable learning experience they have provided.
-Also we would like to appreciate each for a great team work we demonstrated during the project.
+I would like to express my heartfelt gratitude to my teammates for hard work and great collaboration efforts.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>